egoist-suiluj/TypiPat/CHROME_WEB_STORE_NOTES.md

 ---

-**Summary:** TypiPat uses `<all_urls>` purely for functional text expansion across all websites.
+**Summary:** TypiPat uses specific host permissions purely for functional text expansion on supported websites.
 It does not collect, monitor, or transmit any browsing data or website content.
 All user data stays on their device.